 Coconut or avocado oil

 Garlic has strong anti-inflammatory properties and antioxidants that improve skin condition, while preventing skin infections.
-While it’s smelly, it does appear to reduce scalp psoriasis symptoms.
+While it has a strong odor, it does appear to reduce

 Mahonia aquifolium (Oregon grape)

 Also called barberry or Oregon grape, Mahonia aquifolium is an herb that affects the body’s immune response.
 Because of this, researchers believe it may help treat scalp psoriasis by reducing inflammation and other symptoms.
 Look for creams containing

 Adding a cup of raw ground unflavored oats to a warm bath

 and soaking for 15 minutes may help reduce your scalp psoriasis symptoms.
 Oats

 are especially effective for itching, inflammation, and flaking.
 Be sure to